 Because proper guidance is central to an admirable education, Quincy University enacted Success by Design in the academic advising of students.
-Each student is assigned a primary academic advisor and a success coach as a secondary advisor.
+Each student is assigned a primary academic advisor and a success coach to provide additional support.
+This model provides our students with holistic advising.
 All full-time students with a declared major are assigned to faculty advisors in the major field who utilize the Success by Design model in planning the degree program and preparing for employment or advanced education.
+All students who are undeclared are assigned to a general advisor as their primary academic advisor to work toward declaring a major.
 Additionally, all students in the dual degree program with Blessing Rieman College of Nursing and Health Sciences will have a success coach as their advisor.